 Comment (The comments below are verbatim, as submitted by the commenter.
 As such, typographical errors have not been corrected.)
-Staff Response Method Received Name, Zip Code, Affiliation Comments on projects in the DRAFT FY20 24-2030 Regional Transportation Improvement F Program Buses on Sundays!
+Staff Response Method Received Name, Zip Code, Affiliation Comments on projects in the DRAFT FY20 Comments on projects in the DRAFT FY2024-2030 Regional Transportation Improvement Program Buses on Sundays!
 And after 6PM!
 Please & thank you Thank you for your comments; they will be shared with Valley Regional Transit and the COMPASS Letter NA [See full size attachment on page 21] Board of Directors.